 Tobias has a CMoA that is nearly series-long, but never focused on.
 Whenever the group directly engages Visser Three, there is almost always a line about Tobias charging him- while in his default hawk form.
 A teenager trapped as a bird of prey attacking a trained killer in an Andalite body head-on.
 The CMOA comes from the fact that Tobias has a tendency to win these duels.

 Another one for Rachel during the David trilogy: while in rat form, she chews her own tail off to stop his attempt at Taking You with Me.

-How has Elfangor yet to be mentioned, practically everything that he did before and after the series began was a CMOA from his first adventure that changed history to his death where he refused to let a world go down in flames due to some old code and die fighting his nemesis than bowing, all amazing, simply amazing
+Practically everything that Elfangor did before and after the series began was a CMOA from his first adventure that changed history to his death where he refused to let a world go down in flames due to some old code and die fighting his nemesis than bowing, all amazing, simply amazing

 Rachel manages to morph grizzly bear to tunnel her way out of a Kronosaurus in In the Time of Dinosaurs.

 Most of Visser Three's morphs.
 Eating Elfangor in one bite, right at the start of the first book?
 Check.
 Something that is essentially made of fire?
 Check, if impractical.
 At least two large creatures that fire deadly-looking projectiles?
 But of course!